sonykus/vagrant-chef-mongodb/README.md

 My GOALS with this small weekend project have been to:
 - play around with Vagrant in conjunction with Chef as a provisioner.
-- learn how to set up Chef, provision a Chef Server and a ChefDK box, and configure everything programatically.
+- learn how to set up Chef, provision a Chef Server and a ChefDK box, and configure everything programmatically.
 - create a small cookbook for spawning up MongoDB servers.
 - build 3x MongoDB boxes with Chef using my own cookbook and recipes created above.
 - set up replication between the 3x Mongo boxes, using a simple Chef recipe to configure the replica set.